 S4) Beeswax;

-S5) Beeswax and Carnauba wax mixture;
+S5) Beeswax and carnauba wax mixture;

-S6) Beeswax and Carnauba wax mixed with Sienna pigment.
+S6) Beeswax and carnauba wax mixed with sienna pigment.

 Figure 3.
 Fluorescence spectra of the six sections of marble tile.

-Also in this case, these materials were chosen because of their fluorescence spectra that cover the whole wavelength range of interest.
-Moreover, these materials have been largely used as coatings in sculpture and architecture since antiquity and Sienna and ochre were frequently applied to give a chiaroscuro effect to artworks.
-In Figure 3, the fluorescence spectra relative to the six sections obtained with an excitation at 266 nm are presented.
+These materials were chosen because their fluorescence spectra cover the whole wavelength range of interest.
+Moreover, these materials have often been used as coatings in sculpture and architecture since antiquity, and sienna and ochre were frequently applied to give a chiaroscuro effect to artworks.
+In Figure 3, the fluorescence spectra of the six sections obtained with an excitation at 266 nm are presented.

-Another sample prepared in laboratory, an earthenware tile (Figure 2, right), has been used to test the obtained intercalibration.
-This sample was treated with a mortar composed by lime and pozzolan and a pigment using buon fresco or mezzo fresco techniques, and finally covered with a modern surface coating.
-In particular, the four areas were composed by:
+Another sample prepared in the laboratory, an earthenware tile (Figure 2, right), was used to test the obtained intercalibration.
+Using buon fresco or mezzo fresco techniques, this sample was treated with a lime–pozzolan mortar and a pigment and then covered with a modern surface coating.
+In particular, the four sections of the tile were composed of the following:

 A) White lead and Rhodorsil RC-80;